Bring Her Back Directors on the Horror of Watching Their New A24 Release with an Audience

 And through the conversations with her, when I’m like, “What do you think seeing would be like, like?
 How would that feel?”
 And she said, “I’m glad I can’t see because I don’t have to see the ugly things in the world.”
 And that statement was like the thematic through line for the entire movie.
 It was such a beautiful statement.

-Michael and Danny Phillipou on Bring Her Back Compared to Talk to Me
+Michael and Danny Philippou on Bring Her Back Compared to Talk to Me

 Greg Gilman: Was the ambition to kind of level up your storytelling here?
 Was that where you’re coming in as filmmakers after doing Talk to Me, which was like a teen party film?

-Danny Phillipou: Whether we pulled it off or not, I don’t know.
+Danny Philippou: Whether we pulled it off or not, I don’t know.
 [Laughs]

 Greg Gilman: I think you pulled it off, no doubt.
 How did working with Sally Hawkins shape the story and the trajectory of the film?

-Danny Phillipou: She connected with the material on a purely character level.
+Danny Philippou: She connected with the material on a purely character level.
 She never looked at it as a genre film; she looked at it entirely from that character.

 And she’s so driven, and she comes at it from this angle like wanting to dress the set in all these sorts of ways, wanting to act out these moments that weren’t in the film.
 She loves building out an entire sense of history, and she loves living and breathing the character.
 So, having an artist like that to collaborate — same so with a cinematographer or a production designer — someone that brings a whole other layer to the film.
 That collaboration was the best.
 We loved it.